 Honestly?
 I found myself second-guessing, and wondering if I’d called it right.
 But I reminded Peregrine, this was the song I came to deliver, and it mattered to me more than the results.
 Which were now out of my hands.

 I was exhausted, too.
-I was going on three hours of sleep from our hotel bed, and every last ounce of energy I had I had put into the song.
+I was going on three hours of sleep from our hotel bed, and all my remaining energy had gone into the song.

-When they called Grim up as Crown’s champion, I honestly believed I was out.
-While I believed I’d brought a strong day of performances, I was starting to believe the final piece had been a swing and a miss, and they were going to call David’s name.
+When they called Grim up as Crown’s champion, I honestly thought I was out.
+While I believed I’d brought a strong day of performances, I was starting to think the final piece had been a swing and a miss, and they were going to call David’s name.

 But they called mine.
 And the cheer that rose up went right through me.